aftabahmed1286/Catalog/README.md

 ## Invoice App (ProductCatalogApp)

 ### Overview
-This is a SwiftUI iOS/macOS app for managing invoices, customers, products, inventory, and payment receipts.
+This is a SwiftUI iOS/macCatalyst app for managing invoices, customers, products, inventory, and payment receipts.
 Data is persisted with SwiftData and synchronized via CloudKit using a private iCloud container.

 The app launches into a `Dashboard` composed from modular Swift Package components.
 Core domain models such as `Product`, `Inventory`, `Customer`, `Invoice`, `LineItem`, and `PaymentReceipt` are stored in a single SwiftData `ModelContainer` backed by CloudKit.

 ### Architecture and Modules
 - **SwiftUI + SwiftData**: UI and persistence.
-- **CloudKit**: Private database sync via container `iCloud.poc.flyct.product`.
+- **CloudKit**: Private database sync via container `iCloud.<hidden>`.
 - **Modular SPM packages** (fetched via SSH):
   - **Core**: `git@github.com:aftabahmed1286/Core.git`
   - **Customer**: `git@github.com:aftabahmed1286/Customer.git`